 REACH and CLP

-Regarding the REACH regulation, the UK’s withdrawal from the EU will have implications for Irish companies who source their chemicals from UK suppliers.
+Regarding the REACH Regulation (EC) No 1907/2006, the UK’s withdrawal from the EU will have implications for Irish companies who source their chemicals from UK suppliers.
 Any Irish company currently purchasing their chemicals in the UK should now review and consider the impact that the EU withdrawal will have on their future business and duties under REACH.
 In addition, any company purchasing from an IE distributor, should ask their supplier where they source their chemicals, as over 36% of companies we asked in 2017 indicated they got their chemicals from a UK supplier.

 Changes in roles regarding registration